electrafrost/credu/README.md

 # CREDU

-A verified credentialing and peer-to-peer, agent-to-agent marketplace for global public accountants' CPE and CPD.
+A verified credentialing and peer-to-peer, agent-to-agent marketplace for global public accountants' continuous professional education and development (CPE and CPD).

-Accountability.
+Activating - Accountability.
 Advocacy.
 Trust.

 ## What it is